13 Aug, 2024

 2. Biodegradability

 Being a natural fiber means linen is biodegradable.
-That’s a win for the environment—it breaks down naturally without leaving behind any nasty chemicals.
+And that’s a win for the environment.
+It breaks down naturally without leaving behind any nasty chemicals.

 3. Eco-Friendly Processing